Jieyab89/OSINT-Cheat-sheet/README.md

 - [PentestingEverything](https://github.com/m14r41/PentestingEverything) Awesome checklist for bug bounties and other
 - [busybox](https://busybox.net/) Escape from docker or container machine if you have get access the target like revshell but there is no apps or programm (binary) to run command
 - [toybox](https://landley.net/toybox/downloads/binaries/latest/) Escape from docker or container machine if you have get access the target like revshell but there is no apps or programm (binary) to run command
+- [frida](https://frida.re/) Dynamic instrumentation toolkit for developers, reverse-engineers, and security researchers
+- [Wireshark](https://www.wireshark.org/) Viewing and dump protocol such as signal, http and other

 Social Engineering